cs-mt/gameoflife-cli/README.md

 # gameoflife-cli
-C++ implementation of Conway's Game of Life
+C++ implementation of Conway's Game of Life using ncurses library.

 ## TODO